mdolon/mdolon-dot-com/_posts/2018-12-15-how-running-changed-my-life.md

 #### The Question I'm Asked Most Often: Do You Enjoy Running?

 There is little doubt in me that running has transformed my life for the better.
 But I still struggle with answering this question on whether or not I actually _enjoy_ running.
-I love the affect running has had on my life &mdash; the physical and mental benefits have exponentially increased my quality of life.
+I love the effect running has had on my life &mdash; the physical and mental benefits have exponentially increased my quality of life.
 And there are certainly moments where I feel excitement before going for a run or pleasure during/after it.